Borja Mayoral: Style of play

 ESPN writer Rob Train predicted in August 2015 that Mayoral could become the new Raúl, another forward produced at Real Madrid's academy.
 Richard Martin of UEFA.com described Mayoral as "an unapologetic scavenger".
 Zinedine Zidane complimented Mayoral as well, when he said, that "Mayoral's a striker who scores every time he has a shot".

 Mayoral himself has cited Raúl and Karim Benzema as his inspirations.

 Personal life

 Mayoral's older brother Cristian is also a footballer.
 An attacking midfielder, he was an Atlético Madrid youth graduate.

-Mayoral was diagnosed with type 1 diabetes at the age of 4 due to showing excessive thirst.
+Mayoral was diagnosed with type 1 diabetes at the age of 4 after showing excessive thirst.
 In April 2020, he and fellow Spanish footballer Sergi Samper spoke of their isolation during the COVID-19 pandemic due to their condition.
 He and Real Madrid teammate Nacho were made honorary patrons of the DiabetesCERO charity, for which they auctioned their shirts from the 2017 Supercopa de España.